Frequently Asked Questions

 Floors Q&As

-Do i need to insulate under the floor?
+Do I need to insulate under the floor?

 It’s best to insulate under the floor as it fills the voids between the joist and stops the drum like affect.